-Biology, general math (Basic Math, Mathematics for Decision Making, Algebra), and six semesters of English are recommended prior to applying to the program.
+Biology, general math (Essentials of Math, Math for Liberal Arts, Algebra), and six semesters of English are recommended prior to applying to the program.
 Since the NCLEX-PN exam is a computerized test, a computer class is strongly recommended.
 An application to the Practical Nursing Program, high school transcript, GED scores (if applicable), and all college transcripts must be in the applicant's folder before the Admissions Committee takes action on acceptance into the Practical Nursing Program.
 After acceptance, a physical examination providing evidence of current immunization and sound physical and mental health is required.